 What is my purpose in doing this project?
 What outcome do I envision?

 Really thinking about your purpose will make a difference.
-Do you want do create a family history book that will preserve years of research for posterity?
+Do you want to create a family history book that will preserve years of research for posterity?
 Are you hopeful that learning to use DNA in your research will break down a brick wall?
-Determining the true purpose for each project and the hoped for outcome will help you clarify what you truly want to accomplish with your family history.
+Determining the true purpose for each project and the hoped-for outcome will help you clarify what you truly want to accomplish with your family history.